zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 Naval: I think that is a [[brilliant]] [[formulation]].
 - In a longterm game, it’s positive sum. __We’re all baking the pie together__.
 We’re trying to make it as big as possible.
 - And in a short term game, we’re __cutting up the pie__.

+Now this is not to [[excuse]] the [[socialists]], right?
+The socialists are the people who are not [[involved]] in baking the pie, who show up at the end, and say, “I want a slice, or I want the whole pie.”
+They show up with the guns.

+But I think a good leader doesn’t take credit.
+A good leader basically tries to inspire people, so the team gets the job done.
+And then things get divided up according to [[fairness]], and who contributed how much, or as close to it as possible, and took a risk, __as opposed to__ just whoever has the longest knife… the sharpest knife at the end.